Written by Simon Harms

 No elimination of competition

-Lastly, any standardisation agreement which permits the parties to eliminate competition in respect of a substantial part of the products in question will breach EU competition law.
+Lastly, any R&D agreement which permits the parties to eliminate competition in respect of a substantial part of the products or technologies in question will not comply with EU competition law.